Karl Adolph Gjellerup: Aftermath

-In Denmark, Gjellerup's Nobel award was received with little enthusiasm.
+In Denmark, Gjellerup's Nobel prize was received with little enthusiasm.
 He had long been regarded as a German writer.
 During various stages of his career, he had made himself unpopular with both the naturalist left surrounding Georg Brandes and the conservative right.
-His nomination for the Nobel award was, however, supported from Danish side for several times.
+Gjellerup's nomination for the Nobel prize did nevertheless receive Danish support.
 Because Sweden was neutral during World War I, the divided prize did not arouse political speculations about partial decision, but showed on the other hand allegiance between the Nordic neighbors.

 Today Gjellerup is almost forgotten in Denmark.
 In spite of this, however, literary historians normally regard him as an honest seeker after truth.

 Gjellerup's works have been translated into several languages, including German (often translated by himself), Swedish, English, Dutch, Polish, Thai and others.
 The Pilgrim Kamanita is his most widely translated book, having been published in several European countries and the United States.
-In Thailand, a Buddhist country, the first half of the Thai translation of Kamanita have been used in secondary school textbooks.
+In Thailand, a Buddhist country, the first half of the Thai translation of Kamanita has been used in secondary school textbooks.